cliftontoaster-reid/wit_owo/objectives.md

 # Objectives

-Because that way I can more easily remember what I still have to do, and also a little about in what order I want to do it.
+Because that way we can more easily remember what we still have to do, and you can know a little about in what order we want to do it.

 - [ ] APIs
   - [x] message